Gresham cat hostage taking incident: Lerwick's point of view on Ron Willis

 According to two police officers accounts of the incident, they said that:

-The police was dispatched to the store at 1:11 p.m. and four officers and a sergeant arrived two minutes later and saw Smith sitting 10 feet in front of the checkout counters down Aisle 6.
+The police were dispatched to the store at 1:11 p.m. and four officers and a sergeant arrived two minutes later and saw Smith sitting 10 feet in front of the checkout counters down Aisle 6.
 As she held Blue and a knife, a police officer believed she was threatening to kill the cat; but the others have since said she wasn't threatening the cat.

 They later told that one officer went to the back of the aisle while four others positioned themselves at the front.
 Earlier accounts said that two officers were at the front and three at the back.
 One officer went over to Smith and knelt to talk to her.
 She then got up, walked away from the officer, and headed toward the back of the aisle.

 The four officers followed her, one walking by her side including officer Ron Willis behind her, and the other two somewhere behind Willis.
 As Smith approached the officer near the back of the aisle, and two unnamed officers at Smith's side and Willis sprayed her with pepper mace in an attempt to subdue her, but failed.
 Smith then charged at Willis, who shot her twice in the chest when she was 5 feet in front of him.

 "What do you do when you know you're trapped, when you can't turn and run?" asked Lerwick after saying that he didn't know whether Willis backed up before firing his gun, but said they were all in the back half of the aisle.